tamaragerber/anisotropicScattering/README.md

 # anisotropicScattering

-Source code for paper Gerber et al., (2024): *Anisotropic Scattering in Radio-Echo Sounding: Insights from Northeast Greenland*
+Source code for paper Gerber et al., (2024): *Anisotropic Scattering in Radio-Echo Sounding: Insights from Northeast Greenland*, submitted to 'The Cryosphere'

-data files can be found at Zenodo XXX repository.

-### How to cite:
+Data files will be available at an online repository upon paper publication.

 ### script overview